andy-twosticks/pod4/md/roadmap.md

 either using SequelInterface or running transient jobs which start up a couple of models, do some work, and then stop entirely -- but it _is_ rather silly.

-Connection is currently baked into those interfaces, but I'm sure I can figure something out.
+Connection is baked into those interfaces, and interface dependant.
+So I'm thinking in terms of a memoising object that stores the connection hash and then gets passed to the interface.
+When the interface wants a connection, then it asks the connection object.
+If the connection object doesn't have one, then the interface connects, and gives the connection to the connection object.

 Transactions